snakemake/snakemake/docs/snakefiles/modularization.rst

 .. note::

-    Keyword `workflow` is a reserved name, so the imported module cannot be named `workflow`.
+    The imported module cannot be named as `workflow`, which is a reserved name.

 The module is evaluated in a separate namespace, and only the selected rules are added to the current workflow.
 Non-rule Python statements inside the module are also evaluated in that separate namespace.